csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **6.14** The TREE-CSP-SOLVER (Figure 6.10) makes arcs consistent starting at the leaves and working backwards towards the root.
 Why does it do that?
 What would happen if it went in the opposite direction?

-**6.15** We introduced Sudoku as a CSP to be solved by search over partial assignments be- cause that is the way people generally undertake solving Sudoku problems.
+**6.15** We introduced Sudoku as a CSP to be solved by search over partial assignments because that is the way people generally undertake solving Sudoku problems.
 It is also possible, of course, to attack these problems with local search over complete assignments.
 How well would a local solver using the min-conflicts heuristic do on Sudoku problems?

 **6.16** Define in your own words the terms constraint, backtracking search, arc consistency, backjumping, min-conflicts, and cycle cutset.